vadi2/DHP-integrations-temp/input/pagecontent/forms.md

-# Uzbekistan Healthcare Forms Catalog
+### Uzbekistan Healthcare Forms Catalog
-## Order 363 (December 31, 2020) - Ministry of Health

----
+Catalog generated from Order 363 of the Ministry of Health of the Republic of Uzbekistan (December 31, 2020).
+Updated with information from Order 16 (January 17, 2022).

 ## SECTION 1: HOSPITAL FORMS

 ### 1.1 Hospital Journals
-*Used at Level 1-2-3-4 facilities*

 | Form # | Uzbek Name | English Translation | Type | Storage |
 |--------|------------|---------------------|------|---------|